 Of the mostly North Indian restaurants along race course road, mustard sets itself apart by specialising in food from bengal and punjab, two of India’s most sophisticated states in culinary.
 The key that ties the two together?
 Mustard, an ingredient that is widely used in both cuisines.
 This is why the restaurant is named after the yellow spice.

-Having been accustomed to the bursting flavors of Indian cuisine, I find the food here to be delicious in a more subtle way.
+Having been accustomed to the bursting flavours of Indian cuisine, I find the food here to be delicious in a more subtle way.
 Some of the dishes are very unique and different from what other Indian restaurants offer.

 Have you ever had prawns served in a coconut before?